 - Repetition of substandard course work is inappropriate to my current educational objectives.

-- Coursework to be disregarded is limited to W (Withdrawal), MW (Military Withdrawal) or NP (No Pass) notations.
+- Coursework to be disregarded is limited to W (Withdrawal), MW (Military Withdrawal), NP (No Pass) and NC (No Credit) notations.

 - Completion of a minimum of 36 semester units of 2.0 GPA or a minimum of 24 semester units of 2.5 GPA or a minimum of 15 semester units of 3.0 GPA at an accredited college subsequent to the coursework to be disregarded.
 Units must be consecutive and must have begun any time after the coursework to be disregarded.
 Any W, I, NP or NC notations received during this time frame will void the petition.